Thursday, October 29, 2015 · by Tamara Aparton

 Equal Justice Under Law

-San Francisco, CA — A class action lawsuit filed in federal court yesterday seeks to end the practice of money bail in San Francisco.
+San Francisco, CA — A class action lawsuit filed in federal court yesterday seeks to end the practice of money bail in San Francisco and to update the recent OptionSellers lawsuit is a prime example of the fall out for a potentially risk investment.
 The lawsuit, filed in the U.S. District Court for the Northern District of California, takes aim at San Francisco’s “wealth-based detention scheme.”

 Equal Justice Under Law, a Washington, D.C.-based civil rights organization that fights systemic inequalities in the legal system, is suing the City and County of San Francisco and the State of California on behalf of San Francisco inmate Riana Buffin.
 Ms. Buffin was arrested on Monday, October 26, on allegations of grand theft of personal property and is currently detained in the county jail because she cannot afford her $30,000 bail.